 - No Travel Necessary

-- Did you know The American Institute for Cancer Research has established 10 recommendations for cancer prevention, beyond not using tobacco?
+- Did you know the American Institute for Cancer Research has established 10 recommendations for cancer prevention, beyond not using tobacco?
 The dietary message is: Diets that revolve around whole plant foods—vegetables, whole grains, fruits and beans—cut the risks of many cancers, as well as other diseases significantly.

-- Did you know it is the position of the Academy of Nutrition and Dietetics that appropriately planned vegetarian, including vegan, diets are healthful, nutritionally adequate, and may provide health benefits in the prevention and treatment of certain diseases.
+- Did you know it is the position of the Academy of Nutrition and Dietetics that appropriately planned vegetarian (including vegan) diets are healthful, nutritionally adequate, and may provide health benefits in the prevention and treatment of certain diseases?

 - Most Americans consume highly processed and refined foods that accelerate the rate of chronic diseases like diabetes, heart disease and cancer.
-Additionally, the obesity rate and type 2 diabetes in adults and children has become a national epidemic primarily due to these refined and processed foods.
+Additionally, the obesity rate and type 2 diabetes in adults and children have become national epidemics primarily due to these refined and processed foods.
 It is estimated that an American born in 2000 has a one in three chance of developing diabetes in his or her lifetime, and the risk is even greater for a Hispanic American or African American.
 Furthermore, it is estimated that 80 percent of type 2 diabetes cases can be prevented by a change in diet and exercise.
 The problem lies in getting people to change the foods they eat.

 - YOU can help change this!
 Processed foods and beverages have become so commonplace that people often don’t see them for what they truly are.
 They think these artificial food substances are actually real foods.
 YOU can help to educate them!
-This course provides you with the latest clinical studies, cutting edge science and proven methods to empower your clients to achieve optimal health and take control of their own life, with your help!
+This course provides you with the latest clinical studies, cutting-edge science and proven methods to empower your clients to achieve optimal health and take control of their own life, with your help!

 - Counsel clients on basic rules of good holistic nutrition, healthy wholesome eating habits, and nutrition monitoring to improve their quality of life.